 Colin has also provided specialist university lectures and course notes for Victorian medical radiations degrees and post-grad nursing courses.
 He has also provided consulting and dosimetry training in Australia and Asia.
 He is a fellow of the Australian Society of Medical imaging and Radiation Therapy, a member of the American Association of Medical dosimetrists and a reviewer for 3 peer reviewed scientific journals.

 Associate Professor Belinda Campbell MBBS, MMed (research), FRANZCR

-Associate Professor Belinda Campbell is a consultant radiation oncologist and Deputy Director of Radiation Oncology at Peter MacCallum Cancer Centre.
-She specialises in the radiotherapeutic management of haematological malignancies, with particular interest in cutaneous lymphomas.
-Her research interests to date have focused on improving outcomes for patients with haematological malignancies, as well as screening and surveillance for treatment-related late effects in long-term survivors of malignancy.
+Associate Professor Belinda Campbell MBBS, MMed, FRANZCR is Deputy Director of Radiation Oncology at Peter MacCallum Cancer Centre and Honorary Clinical Associate Professor at The University of Melbourne.
+She specialises in the radiotherapeutic management of haematological malignancies, with particular interest in lymphomas, cutaneous lymphomas, late effects, and survivorship.

 A/Prof Campbell serves as Deputy Editor of the Journal of Medical Imaging and Radiation Oncology (JMIRO); Senior Section Editor for the International Journal of Radiation Oncology, Biology and Physics (Red Journal); and Council Member of the International Lymphoma Radiation Oncology Group (ILROG).